roloje777/mg-bits-and-bytes-blog/_posts/Technology-and-applied-sciences/2024-04-01-are-we-doomed.md

           <a href="https://www.deciphergroup.co.nz/blogs/iq-eq-and-now-aq/"><img src="https://www.deciphergroup.co.nz/wp-content/uploads/The-four-types-of-intelligence-400x1000.jpg" alt="four types of Intelligence"><p>IQ, EQ and now AQ</p></a>
         </image-container>
         <p>
-        Imagine you are some NASA engineer in the future and you've been posted with your colleges on a remote space station for an extended period of your career.<br>
+        Imagine you are some NASA engineer in the future and you've been posted with your colleagues on a remote space station for an extended period of your career.<br>
-        Now all your colleges are of the species AI.<br>
+        Now all your colleagues are of the species AI.<br>
         How will you and your pals adapt to various situations?<br>
         We all know that we are social beings, what about our pals, are they good at socializing?<br>
         The question we should pose is - humans have at least four types of intelligence to help us with life complexities, how many do our AI friends have and how well can they apply them? <br>